laraba-oussama-1998/Active_learning/README.md

 venv/Scripts/activate

-5) then install all requirement by typing this command:
+5) then install all requirement if you are using python version > 3.9 please  go to requirements.txt and replace    backports.zoneinfo==0.2.1   by   backports.zoneinfo;python_version<"3.9" and then type the below command

 pip install -r requirements.txt